 Self-directed investment opportunities

 Unlike employer-directed pension plans, in which the employee has no say in the investment strategy, 401(k) plans offer participants more control over how much they invest and where the money goes (within parameters set by their employer).
-Plans typically offer a selection of investment options, including mutual funds, individual stocks and bonds, Exchange Traded Funds (ETFs), and non-traditional assets like real estate.
+Plans typically offer a selection of investment options, including mutual funds, individual stocks and bonds, exchange traded funds (ETFs).

 Tax advantages

-One of the biggest benefits of participating in a 401(k) plan is the tax savings.
-Contributions to a 401(k) come from pre-tax dollars through payroll deductions, reducing the gross income of the participant and allowing them to pay less in income taxes overall.
-Also, 401(k) plan participants don’t pay taxes on their gains, so they can grow even more money over time.
+Contributions to a 401(k) come from pre-tax dollars through payroll deductions, reducing the gross income of the participant, which may allow them to pay less in income taxes.
+Also, 401(k) contributions and earnings in the plan may grow tax-deferred.

 Employer matching